FreeCodeCampTrondheim/BaWoEngine/README.md

 outside of any character's control, a.k.a. "fate", "nature's course" or "the will of god".

 Characters, organizations and locations are made up of modules that each handle a category of data.
-Both AI.cs and Fate.cs run functions on these modules, fetching data about three types of data objects from them, processing it, and then storing new such data objects.
+Both AI.cs and Fate.cs run functions on these modules, fetching three types of objects from them.
+These are then processed, before new such objects are sent back.
 The three types are:
 * Situations - Describes the status of the character in terms of tags and attribute values
 * Options - Describes actions the character can take, to get new situations and new options